 And I wrote this very thing to you,

 Instead of going to Corinth with discipline, Paul wrote a letter.
 The letter he referred to here may be one that he sent between 1 and 2 Corinthians.
 We do not have this letter today.

 lest, when I came, I should have sorrow over those from whom I ought to have joy,

 Paul wanted his next visit to Corinth to be one of “joy.”
-If he came when he said he would, then it would have to be with discipline because of their unwillingness to repent.
+If he went when he said he would, then it would have to be with discipline because of their unwillingness to repent.
 His concern was the edification of the church there.
 He wanted to give them time to repent of their attitude toward him.

 having confidence [persuasion] in you all that my joy is the joy of you all.

 Paul did not write to vent his anger and inflict pain on the church; instead, he wanted to bring them “joy” (2 Co 13:10).
 He had confidence that the Corinthian church would feel the same way as he did about the situation if he wrote a letter rather than coming in person.

 For out of much affliction and anguish of heart I [emphatic] wrote to you, with many tears,